competencefinance/combinatorialframing/README.md

 # Measuring Alignment to State Media as Framing Bias

-The code we used to produce our results is in `nlp4if/lexcat`.

-Our paper can be found [here](https://www.aclweb.org/anthology/2020.nlp4if-1.2.pdf).
+A fork of the code used in the paper: [here](https://www.aclweb.org/anthology/2020.nlp4if-1.2.pdf).